bennetthub500/personal/_portfolio/Instructions for repotting.md

 title: "Instructions sample: How to re-pot plants"
 ---

-An exercise in instructional writing
+Instructional writing sample

 Why write a plant re-potting guide?

-It’s an interesting documentation exercise for a technical writer becasue the procedures are physical.
-I had recently began learning basic gardening tasks at home, and I was surprised at how difficult it was to find accurate and complete information about re-potting the specific plants that I had.
+It’s an interesting documentation exercise for a technical writer because the procedures are physical and are informed by best practices.
+I had recently begun learning basic gardening tasks at home, and I was surprised at how difficult it was to find accurate and complete information about re-potting the specific plants that I had.
 The below instructions are applicable to nearly all potted plants.

 ## Assessment: do you need to re-pot?